 - If we collect and process your personal information with your consent, you can withdraw your consent at any time.
 However, please note that withdrawing your consent will not affect the lawfulness of any processing that we conducted prior to your withdrawal, nor will it affect the processing of your personal information where we have relied upon an alternate legal basis for the processing of your information; and

 - You have the right to submit a complaint to your local data protection authority about our collection and use of your personal information.
 Contact details for data protection authorities in the EEA may be found here.
 Contact details for data protection authorities in the UK may be found here.
-Contact details for data protection authorities in Switzerland may be found here.
-Contact details for data protection authorities in Canada maybe be found here.
+Contact details for data protection authorities in Switzerland may be found here .
+Contact details for data protection authorities in Canada may be found here.

 We will respond to all data protection rights requests that we receive in accordance with applicable data protection laws.